 For buying advice, take a look at our guide to the best external drives for Mac.

-Prepare for the installation
+Step 1: Prepare for the installation

 Follow these instructions to prepare your external drive:

-- Connect the external hard drive.
+- Connect the external hard drive to your Mac.

 - Launch Disk Utility (press Cmd + spacebar and start to type Disk Utility).